Oladipupo-Erinle/SQL-TASK/README.md

 ## Task Two: Retrieving data from the database:

-	# Select the employee table and show the data where the city is Mumbai and Delhi.
+	Select the employee table and show the data where the city is Mumbai and Delhi

 ![ ](TSK2A.jpg)